Lemon Law in Alaska

 - Using arbitration programs if they are required.

 Your biggest responsibility it to see to it that your car gets into the dealership's repair department, and that you have accurate records of everything that has happened during the course of the breakdown.
 Make note of all phone calls, repair attempts, log the time that your car has been out of commission, whether it is at the shop or at your home.
 If it cannot be driven, that counts as down time.
 Keep your repair appointments and have routine maintenance done if it is required.

-If the same problem keeps occurring, the dealership has three tries to get it right, after that, the car is officially a lemon.
+If the same problem keeps occurring, the dealership has 3 attempts to get it right, after that, the car is officially a lemon.
 Or, if your car has been out of commission for a total of 30 days, it can be considered a lemon.
-This does not have to be 30 consecutive days, just 30 days total.

 In the even of either of the above, then dealer then must do one of these things:

 - Replace the vehicle

 - Refund your money including all tax, registration, transfer fees, and other related expenses

 Be aware that if you do accept the refund option, the manufactured is legally allowed to deduct for your use of the vehicle and for any depreciation if the vehicle has been subjected to abuse or neglect.

 The lemon laws are not applicable if the defect is associated with any type of changes or alteration to the car.
 And, if the repairs are not made within the allotted time due to a labor strike or a natural disaster, the dealership is allowed to extend the time.